 Top10VPN is editorially independent.
 We may earn commissions if you buy a VPN via our links.

-How to Set Up Your Own VPN Server
+How to Set Up a Home VPN Server

-If you don't want to subscribe to a commercial VPN, you can set up your own VPN server at home with a router, personal computer or Cloud Computing Service.
-Our guide explains the most straightforward methods for doing this.
+If you don’t want to subscribe to a commercial VPN service, you can set up your own VPN server at home with a router, a personal computer, or a VPS rented from a Cloud Service Provider.
+Our guide explains the most straightforward methods for creating a home VPN.

-You can create your own VPN server at home, allowing you to securely access your home network while you’re away.
+By creating your own home VPN server, you’ll be able to securely access your home network remotely.
 It does require some technical knowledge to set up, though.

-EXPERT ADVICE: Creating your own VPN server at home can be challenging.
-You must stay on top of security updates, or you’ll be putting your personal data and internet security at risk.
+Truthfully, setting up a home VPN server can be challenging.
+You must have reasonable technical know-how and you must update it regularly otherwise you’ll be putting your data and internet security at risk.

-If you’re new to VPNs, we recommend using a trusted third-party VPN service with native apps for most devices.
+If you’re new to VPNs, we suggest using one of our recommended commercial VPN services, instead.
+They’re trustworthy, reliable, and have apps for most devices.

-There are good free VPNs, and affordable top-rated VPNs that only cost a few dollars per month.
+There are also good free VPNs available, and excellent cheap VPNs that don’t cost much per month.

-Static IPs stay the same, while dynamic IPs change from time to time.
+Static IP addresses always remain the same, while dynamic IPs change from time to time.

-If you have a dynamic IP address, it’s a good idea to set up DDNS (Dynamic Domain Name System).
+If you have a dynamic IP address, we recommend setting up DDNS (Dynamic Domain Name System).
 DDNS is a service that maps internet domain names to IP addresses.

 Simply put, it gives your ever-changing IP address a fixed and memorable domain name.